 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) or even Dyslexia.

-It may not be necessary for your child to take prescription medications such as Ritalin, Adderall or Concerta.
+An incorrect diagnosis can result in serious repercussions.
+Strong medications, such as Ritalin or Adderall may be prescribed for your child.
 These medications have side effects that are notoriously unpleasant, and include sleep disruptions, nausea, loss or increase of appetite, mood swings, and/or depression.
 Not only is the child needlessly taking medications and dealing with unpleasant side effects, but their vision problems haven’t been resolved.